agalwood/Motrix/README.md

 sudo apt --fix-broken install
 ```

+#### Snap
+Motrix has been listed on [Snapcraft](https://snapcraft.io/motrix) , Ubuntu users recommend downloading from the Snap Store.

+Tips for v1.5.10
+The tray may not display the indicator normally, which makes it inconvenient to exit the application.

+Please unchecked Preferences--Basic Settings--Hide App Menu (Windows & Linux Only), click Save & Apply.
+Then click "Exit" in the File menu to exit the application.

+Please update to v1.5.12 and above, you can use the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>q</kbd> to quickly exit the application.

+#### AUR
 For Arch Linux users, Motrix is available in [aur](https://aur.archlinux.org/packages/motrix/), thanks to the maintainer [weearc](https://github.com/weearc).

 Run the following command to install: